Reemansour1/Voting-app-/README.md

 ----------------------------

-4. Deploment and services for Voting Application:
+4. Deploments and services for Voting Application:

  -Deployments: